serkanxselcuk/redmine_issue_history_filter/README.md

-This plugin hides attribute change history (shows only comments) on "issue" view of the Redmine project management application and adds simple filtering capabilities.
+This plugin shows only comments on "issue history" of the Redmine project management application and adds simple filtering capabilities.

 ## Introduction